Fumimaro Konoe: Third government and attempt to avoid war with the United States

 Konoe resigned on 16 October 1941, one day after having recommended Prince Naruhiko Higashikuni to the Emperor as his successor.
-Two days later, Hirohito chose General Tōjō as Prime Minister.
+Two days later, Hirohito appointed war minister, General Hideki Tojo as the next prime minister by following Lord Keeper of the Privy Seal Kōichi Kido's advice.
 In 1946, Hirohito explained this decision: "I actually thought Prince Higashikuni suitable as chief of staff of the Army; but I think the appointment of a member of the imperial house to a political office must be considered very carefully.
 Above all, in time of peace this is fine, but when there is a fear that there may even be a war, then more importantly, considering the welfare of the imperial house, I wonder about the wisdom of a member of the imperial family serving [as prime minister]."
 Six weeks later, Japan attacked Pearl Harbor.

 Konoe justified his demission to his secretary Kenji Tomita.
 "Of course His Imperial Majesty is a pacifist and he wished to avoid war.
 When I told him that to initiate war was a mistake, he agreed.
 But the next day, he would tell me: 'You were worried about it yesterday but you do not have to worry so much.'
 Thus, gradually he began to lead to war.
 And the next time I met him, he leaned even more to war.
 I felt the Emperor was telling me: 'My prime minister does not understand military matters.
 I know much more.'
 In short, the Emperor had absorbed the view of the army and the navy high commands."

-Post premiership, final years of the war and suicide
+Post-premiership, final years of the war and suicide

-On 29 November 1941, at a luncheon with the emperor with all living former prime ministers in attendance, Konoe voiced his objection to war.
+On 29 November 1941, at a luncheon with the Emperor with all living former prime ministers in attendance, Konoe voiced his objection to war.
 Upon hearing of the attack on Pearl Harbor, Konoe said regarding Japan's military success, "What on earth?
 I really feel a miserable defeat coming; this will only last 2 or 3 months."